-Following Subway, McDonald’ and Chipotle’s lead, Panera said it would remove artificial colors, flavors, sweeteners and preservatives from its food products.
-Just today, Pizza Hut and Taco Bell (owned by Yum Brands) announced plans to phase out artificial flavors, colors and other ingredients such as unsustainable palm oil from its foods by the end of this year.
+Following Subway, McDonald’s, and Chipotle’s lead, Panera said it would remove artificial colors, flavors, sweeteners, and preservatives from its food products.
+Just today, Pizza Hut and Taco Bell (owned by Yum Brands) announced plans to phase out artificial flavors, colors, and other ingredients such as unsustainable palm oil from their foods by the end of this year.

 David Sprinkle, research director for Packaged Facts, said while the federal government mandates Nutrition Facts panels and ingredients labels on packaged foods and beverages, some marketers, retailers, and foodservice providers are ahead of the pack when it comes to labeling trends.
 These companies are acting proactively as they feel the winds of change—whether from potential government legislation, nutritional recommendations, or consumer demands—and are willing to overhaul their products and even their most iconic brands.

 Still thirsty for more info on clean labels?
-Check out “The Clean-Label Beverage Issue” that examines the top-three considerations when formulating clean-label beverages—sweeteners, flavors and colors.
+Check out “The Clean-Label Beverage Issue” which examines the top-three considerations when formulating clean-label beverages—sweeteners, flavors, and colors.